haxtheweb/edtechjoker/draft-outline.md

 - that data is loaded from the file and converted into an `Array` of `Object`s
 - Lit then sees the `Array` of items change and automatically re-renders the data 🤯

-## Activity 1 - Adding environmental variables to play along
+## Follow along demo 2 - Adding environmental variables to play along
 - We need to add environmental variables in order to make this work.
 For the purposes of this being easy, I will give you 3 key pair values in discord (if they are made public it'll get the repo potentially shut down hence I can't include them)
 - Go to your project on vercel.com and find Settings -> Environment variables
 - See the thread I made on Discord for 3 settings to put in place.
 Make sure you mark them as Production, Staging AND Development